 - 1 Tablespoon finely diced red bell peppers

 - 2 Tablespoons finely diced green bell peppers

 - dash of pepper

 - Slice avocado in half and remove pit.
-Slice up the avocado and using a spoon remove the "meat" from the skin.
+Slice up the avocado using a knife trying not to poke through the skin and using a spoon remove the "meat" from the skin.

 - In a large bowl combine avocado, diced mango, red and green peppers, cilantro and lime juice.
 Add salt and pepper to taste.